Editor’s note: This popular post has been updated with new data and information to ensure you’re ready for the talent demands of today and the future.

 As a tech company, we experience first hand the challenges faced by HR and business leaders in the hyper-competitive tech talent market.
 While the race to out-innovate with new ideas and products fuels the technology industry at large, the competition between companies is fought most pervasively as on the talent front lines.
 Innovation and ideas come from people, and being able to attract, retain, and develop the best people creates the real competitive advantage.

-90% of technology CEOs are confident about their revenue growth in 2016, according to PWC’s 19th Annual Global CEO Survey.
+87% of technology CEOs are confident about their revenue growth in 2018 and 93% over the next three years, according to PWC’s 21st Annual Global CEO Survey.
 And to support this growth, companies will go to extraordinary lengths to outdo each other in offering that one special perk that will give them an advantage to attract talent.
 Gourmet cafeterias to feed you, WiFi-enabled buses to avoid the stresses of commuting, and on-site amenities ranging from laundries, gyms, games rooms, or massage rooms take care of every whim.

 As a result, innovative HR is needed to acquire, retain, and engage a global talent pool that is spoiled for choice to work in new startups or in multinational technology giants.
 The good news?
 A data-driven approach can provide the actionable insights HR needs to get the upper-hand and succeed.
 Fortunately, a scientific mindset gels naturally with this industry — tech CEOs see data and analytics technologies as generating the greatest return for stakeholder engagement.

-Indeed, investing resources into a top-notch HR analytics function — one with the right mix of people, processes, and technology — is key to successful workforce management in 2016 and beyond, no matter what industry you’re in.
+Indeed, investing resources into a top-notch HR analytics function–one with the right mix of people, processes, and technology–is key to successful workforce management in 2018 and beyond, no matter what industry you’re in.

 There are a few areas where technology companies commonly struggle to improve when it comes to their people: Recruitment, Workforce Diversity, Retention, and Strategic Workforce Planning.
 When companies fail to improve in these areas, it doesn’t just affect their workers — it jeopardizes business results as well.
 Here’s how a data-driven HR function can increase your organization’s chances for success: